rvedotrc/spud/README.md

 __The `retrieve-stacks` script__

-Used to retrieve the existing stacks, if any, from AWS Cloudformation.
+Used to retrieve the existing stacks, if any, from AWS CloudFormation.
 The default script is probably perfectly good enough for you, unless you want to switch regions or accounts (in which case, see below).